What is AI Data Enrichment?

 Core Concept

-AI Data Labeling: Textual data is rich with information and meaning.
-The function of enrichment is to extract this information.
-Each enrichment task (i.e., prompt) extracts a different aspect of meaning from the raw text of a conversation.
+Each enrichment task (i.e., prompt) identifies a different aspect of meaning from the raw text of a conversation or document which is output as a label.
 We refer to these extraction tasks as "dimensions of analysis" or simply dimensions.

 Unstructured Data

-Raw conversational text between customers and support agents or chatbots that contains hidden insights and patterns.
+Raw conversational text between customers and agents or other feedback containing valuable business information.

 AI Enrichment